Meet our Team of Coaches

 Alex Brost is a Student/Athlete at Sheldon High School where he participates in Football and Track and continues in his Spanish speaking fluency; he has been CrossFitting since 2010.
 Although Alex is young and not an independent coach, he is an excellent assistant, particularly with our CrossFit Kids and Teens classes.
 He comes from world class abilities, understands how to best leverage his body, and the importance of technique.

 Robin Runyan joined CrossFit in July 2009 and started coaching in November 2011 after receiving her Level One Certification.
 Although Robin has tried various fitness endeavors, nothing stuck until CrossFit.
 Robin loves the constant variation, the ability to track results, and, of course, the community.
+Robin has also completed the CrossFit Goal Setting and Olympic Lifting Seminars.
 Robin completed the Whole 30 and attended the Whole 9 Foundations of Nutrition Workshop in October 2011.
 She loves helping athletes set new PRs and fitness goals.

 Robin loves learning about CrossFit methodology and mobility.
 Outside of CrossFit, Robin is a massive baseball fan and will always root for the Detroit Tigers.
 Robin also teaches writing at LBCC and writes for the CrossFit Games.